Have you ever gone to a hardware store and stood at the same spot for what feels like hours?

 You ask yourself, “Why are there so many types ofpicture hangers?”
 It feels like whatever you choose could be right but it actually could be wrong at the same time.

-The 3 Factors You Need to Consider When Choosing the Right Hardware
+3 Factors to Consider When Selecting the Right Hardware

 - Frame weight and size